Cancer Screening and Precision Oncology Diagnostics Market Report 2032

 Guardant Health

-Guardant Health is one of the most strategically important companies in this market because it operates across liquid biopsy, colorectal cancer screening, comprehensive genomic profiling, and recurrence monitoring.
-Guardant360 CDx supports solid tumor genomic profiling and companion diagnostic applications, while Shield positions the company in blood-based colorectal cancer screening.
+Guardant Health is one of the most strategically important companies in the market because it operates across precision oncology liquid biopsy, colorectal cancer screening, and recurrence monitoring.
+Guardant360 CDx supports comprehensive genomic profiling and companion diagnostic applications across solid tumors, while Shield is positioned as a blood-based colorectal cancer screening test.
+The company’s strategy is centered on moving liquid biopsy across the cancer care continuum from early detection to therapy selection and monitoring.

 Exact Sciences